-- Obtaining protective orders in cases of domestic violence
+- Get protective orders in cases of domestic violence.

-- Short-term emergency housing in cases of caregiver abuse
+- Find short-term emergency housing in cases of caregiver abuse.

-Additionally, advocates train direct service personnel and speak to community members on how to recognize conditions that put older adults at risk for abuse, neglect or exploitation and how to report those conditions to appropriate authorities.
+Advocates also train first responders and others who work directly with older adults, as well as speak to area residents on how to recognize conditions that put older adults at risk for abuse, neglect or exploitation and how to report those conditions to appropriate authorities.

-Advocates works closely with the Louisville Metro Police Department (especially the Crimes Against Seniors Unit), the Circuit Court Clerk’s Office, the Kentucky Attorney General’s Office, Legal Aid, Adult Protective Services, Center for Women and Families, University of Louisville Law Clinic, GuardiaCare, Jewish Family and Career Services, Metro United Way, KIPDA (Area Agency on Aging), Seven Counties Services, TRIAD, and the Elder Abuse Services Coordinating Council.
+The Crime Victim Services program works closely with the Louisville Metro Police Department (especially the Crimes Against Seniors Unit), the Circuit Court Clerk’s Office, the Kentucky Attorney General’s Office, Legal Aid Society, Adult Protective Services, Center for Women and Families, University of Louisville Law Clinic, Jewish Family and Career Services, Metro United Way, KIPDA (Area Agency on Aging), Centerstone (formerly Seven Counties Services), TRIAD, and the Elder Abuse Services Coordinating Council.